 The local currency is American dollars.
 ATM machines take care of your cash needs.
 There is one at the airport.

 The best way to get around is to rent a car.
 We offer 10% discount on any car rented with Bonaire Rent a Car.
 It’s easy to drive on Bonaire, there are no traffic lights, the maximum speed is 40 kilometers (25 Mph) in the residential areas and 60 kilometers (37 Mph) outside.
 Mind you: donkeys and goats always have the right of way, and bicycles, well, give way to them too.

 Slagbaai National Park Nature

 Famous for its marine life, Bonaire also boosts a couple of national parks.
-The Washington Slagbaai National Park covers 1/3 of the island, the mangroves on the east side are a very important eco system for Bonaire, uninhabited Klein Bonaire also is a national park.
+The Washington Slagbaai National Park covers 1/3 of the island, the mangroves on the east side are a very important ecosystem for Bonaire, uninhabited Klein Bonaire also is a national park.
 At least 180 species of birds can be watched on Bonaire.
-The pristine caves with their spectacular stalagmites and stalactites are home for a healthy bat population.
+The pristine caves with their spectacular stalagmites and stalactites are home to a healthy bat population.